aceeric/ociregistry/README.md

 - [Kubernetes Considerations](#kubernetes-considerations)
 - [Administrative REST API](#administrative-rest-api)

-## Main Changes May 2025
+## 1.9.0 Changes May 2025

-> **If you are not upgrading from a version prior to 1.8.3, skip this section.**
+> **If you are not upgrading from a version prior to 1.9.0, skip this section.**

-The main branch (soon to be tagged 1.9.0) has a different image cache directory structure:
+This version has a different image cache directory structure:

 ```
 <image root>